no-day/create-fp-ts-lib/README.md

 5. Use `v1.0.1` as "Tag version" and "Release title"
 6. Click "Publish release"
 7. Check the "Actions" tab to see if CI runs properly

+## CLI Options

+Run `yarn create fp-ts-lib --help` or `npm init fp-ts-lib --help` to see all options.

+Note: Unless you provide the `--noQuest` flag, every CLI option will still appear in the user questionnaire.
+However equipped with the provided CLI options as default answers.